 Why Geospatial Services?

-Analysis of geospatial data accelerate innovative analysis and provide solutions to problems in multiple sectors such as:
+Analysis of geospatial data accelerates innovative analysis and provides solutions to problems in multiple sectors such as:

 - GeoIntelligence and situational awareness

 - Catastrophe risk modeling for the insurance industry

 Hear from Cordula Robinson, Associate Teaching Professor, speaking at GIS Café about how our master’s degree is keeping up with the changing landscape and fast-growing geospatial field.

 - Online program allows for flexibility and remote learning

 - Hands-on experience working across multiple software environments, including commercial and open-source products, such as ESRI, ENVI, PCI Geomatica, GeoIntelligence, and project management software